oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 5.3.6 Use of non-self referencing URLs Failing to Resolve

-For each URL which is not in the category `self` it must be tested that it resolves with a HTTP status code less than 400.
+For each URL which is not in the category `self` it must be tested that it resolves with a HTTP status code from the 2xx (Successful) or 3xx (Redirection) class.

 > This test does not apply for any item in an array of type `references_t` with the category `self`.
+For details about the HTTP status code classes see [RFC7231].

 The relevant paths for this test are: